Laboratory of Cryptography and Systems Security (CrySyS Lab)

 Levente Buttyán has carried out research in various international research projects (e.g., UbiSecSens, SeVeCom, EU-MESH, WSAN4CIP), in which he had task leader and work package leader roles.
 He published several refereed journal articles and conference/workshop papers.
 He also co-authored a book with Prof. Jean-Pierre Hubaux on Security and Cooperation in Wireless Networks published by the Cambridge University Press in 2008, and with Máté Horváth on Cryptographic Obfuscation (a Survey) published by Springer in 2020.
 Besides research, he has been teaching courses on applied cryptography and IT security in the BSc and MSc programs at BME and in the Aquincum Institute of Technology (AIT Budapest), and gave invited lectures at various places.
-He is also providing consulting services, and he has co-founded multiple spin-off companies: Tresorit, Ukatemi Technologies, IT-SEC Expert, and Avatao.
+He also provides consulting services, and he has co-founded multiple spin-off companies: Tresorit, Ukatemi Technologies, IT-SEC Expert, and Avatao.

 Levente Buttyán held visiting poisitions at EPFL and at the University of Washington, Seattle.
 He received the Békésy György Postdoctoral Fellowship (2003--2006) and the Bolyai János Research Fellowship (2008-2011) of the Hungarian Academy of Sciences.
 In 2017, he was awarded with the Apáczai Csere János Award of the Ministry of Human Resources, Hungary.
 He also received the Outstanding Lecturer Award of BME's Faculty of Electrical Engineering and Computer Science multiple times.